rhit-Anar/ESP-IDF-Setup-Guide/README.md

 ## TIPS FOR DEBUGGING ESP SET UP:
 - Python Virtual Environment
-- If you have a problem with running idf.py command or if your terminal can't recognize, go to section 4 and repeat the bridge conncetion steps.
+- If you have a problem with running idf.py command or if your terminal can't recognize, repeat section 4.
+[Go to Section 4](#4-bridging-powershell-to-the-esp-idf-toolset)
 - If you have chnaged your path or downloaded new things, please close the PowerShell window and open a new one again.
 > [!NOTE]
 > At this point you have successfully done with setting up ES_IDF tool and learned how to set up the bridge bewteen the powershell and IDF tool.
 You also learned how to flash and compile as well.
 Documnets below shows how to set up other application of ESP set ups.